-Let’s Start With Some Hurricane Window StyleNow keep in mind that the form of the replacement windows depends on the structure of your home.
+Remember that the impact of window replacement design depends on your home’s structure.
 Here are some popular window styles:

 - A plus about double-hung window is that it creates better airflow to the home.
-They are great for homes with little children because they make it hard for a kid to climb out of the bottom window.
+They are great for homes with little children because they make it hard for a kid to climb out the bottom window.

-- Awning Windows: These are hinged at the top and open the bottom.
+- Awning Windows: These are hinged at the top and open at the bottom.
 They are very popular in coastal areas and bathrooms.

-Let’s look at some impact window installation frame materialsWhen it comes to window frames materials you have several options, the majority of homeowner choose wood or vinyl, but there is another material which is Aluminum.
+When it comes to window frame materials, you have several options.
+Most homeowners choose wood or vinyl, but there is another material, aluminum.
 However, these three materials will work best, depending on your needs.

 Let’s take a look & consider the most popular and efficient window glass: